discordjs/guide/guide/creating-your-bot/command-handling.md

 client.commands = new Collection();
 ```

+We recommend attaching a `.commands` property to your client instance so that you can access your commands in other files.
+The rest of the examples in this guide will follow this convention.

 ::: tip
 [`fs`](https://nodejs.org/api/fs.html) is Node's native file system module. <DocsLink section="collection" path="class/Collection" /> is a class that extends JavaScript's native [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) class, and includes more extensive, useful functionality.
 :::